-In March 2018, the Term Loan Agreement was amended to extend the Approval Milestone to June 30, 2018, extend the additional \$10.0 million funding through September 27, 2018 and reduce the fiscal year 2018 revenue target to \$7.0 million.
-The Company assessed the terms and features of the Term Loan Agreement, including the interest-only period dependent on the achievement of the Approval Milestone by June 30, 2018, and acceleration of the obligations under the Term Loan Agreement under an event of default, of the Term Loan Agreement in order to identify any potential embedded features that would require bifurcation.
-In addition, under certain circumstances, a default interest rate of an additional 4.0% per annum will apply at the election of CRG on all outstanding obligations during the occurrence and continuance of an event of default, The Company concluded that the features of the Term Loan Agreement are not clearly and closely related to the host instrument, and represent a single compound derivative and is required to be re-measured at fair value on a quarterly basis.
-At December 31, 2017, the Company recorded a derivative liability related to the Company's debt agreement with CRG of \$2.2 million.
-The fair value of the derivative at March 31, 2018 is \$2.1 million.
+In March 2018, the Term Loan Agreement was amended to extend the Approval Milestone to June 30, 2018, extend the additional \$10.0 million funding through September 27, 2018 and reduce the fiscal year 2018 product revenue target to \$7.0 million.
+The Company assessed the terms and features of the Term Loan Agreement, including the interest-only period dependent on the achievement of the Approval Milestone by June 30, 2018, which was achieved in May 2018, and the acceleration of the obligations under the Term Loan Agreement under an event of default, of the Term Loan Agreement in order to identify any potential embedded features that would require bifurcation.
+In addition, under certain circumstances, a default interest rate of an additional 4.0% per annum will apply at the election of CRG on all outstanding obligations during the occurrence and continuance of an event of default, The Company concluded that the features of the Term Loan Agreement are not clearly and closely related to the host instrument, and represent a single compound derivative that is required to be re-measured at fair value on a quarterly basis.
+At December 31, 2017, the Company recorded a derivative liability related to the Company's Term Loan Agreement with CRG of \$2.2 million.
+The fair value of the derivative at June 30, 2018 is \$1.9 million.
+The Company reclassified the derivative liability to non-current liabilities, at June 30, 2018, to match the classification of the related Term Loan Agreement.

 In December 2016, pursuant to the Term Loan Agreement, the Company made an initial draw of \$39.2 million, net of financing fees.
-The Company used approximately \$28.0 million of the initial proceeds to repay approximately \$27.5 million of outstanding debt pursuant to the Loan and Security Agreement and to repay approximately \$0.5 million of outstanding debt pursuant to the Promissory Note.
-Upon the repayment of all amounts owed by the Company under these agreements, all commitments were terminated and all security interests granted by the Company were released.
+The Company used approximately \$28.0 million of the initial proceeds to repay approximately \$28.0 million of outstanding debt.
+Upon the repayment of all amounts owed by the Company related to debt outstanding prior to the Term Loan Agreement, all commitments related to prior debt terminated and al security interests granted by the Company were released.